MichaelHWatkins/MealPrep.Solution/README.md

 * 9:00 - 9:30 Now stuck trying to figure out how to get a form to appear on the api view.
 * 9:30 - 9:56 Rethought how my app will work and in the process of putting the form in.
 * 9:56 - 10:28 Added in a details rough draft.
 Will have to redo the api call to change it to a better type of call.

+#### Monday, 02/28
+* 4:00 - 4:27 Added Update and delete functionality.
+Still need to clean it all up but starting to come together.